Operation Mechanism

 |---|---|---|

-To ensure cloud functions run efficiently, consider the following optimization suggestions:
+To ensure cloud functions run efficiently, consider the following optimization recommendations:

 - Avoid loading large dependencies in the global scope